 2471 The administration of the pay provisions set forth herein ((will)) shall be the 2472 responsibility of the county executive and shall apply to all employees and positions in the 2473 executive branch.
 2474 NEW SECTION.
 SECTION 68.
 There is hereby added to K.C.C. chapter 3.15 a 2475 new section to read as follows: 2476 Unless another branch of county government is specifically referenced, this chapter 2477 shall only apply to employees and positions in the executive branch.
 2478 SECTION 69.
 Ordinance 12014, Section 50, as amended, and K.C.C.
 3.15.020 2479 are each hereby amended to read as follows: 2480 ((This section applies to all positions in the executive branch, noncommissioned 2481 positions in the office of the sheriff and the department of assessments allocated to a 2482 classification approved by the council.
 2483 A.1.))
-Except as otherwise provided by ordinance, the ((schedule of pay ranges)) 2484 salary table shall consist of ninety-nine pay ranges, each containing ten steps as approved 2485 by ordinance annually.
-2486 ((2.
-On a continuing three-year cycle, the executive shall assess market conditions 2487 and determine whether to make adjustments, if any, to pay ranges assigned to existing 2488 classifications.
-2489 B.1.
+Except as otherwise provided by ordinance, the ((schedule of pay ranges)) 2484 salary table shall consist of ninety-nine pay ranges, each containing ten steps as approved salary table shall consist of finicity-finic pay ranges, each containing ten steps as approved 2485 by ordinance annually.
+2485 2486 2487 by ordinance annually.
+2486 by ordinance annually. ((2.
+On a continuing three-year cycle, the executive shall assess market conditions 2486 2487 by ordinance annually. ((2.
+On a continuing three-year cycle, the executive shall assess market conditions and determine whether to make adjustments, if any, to pay ranges assigned to existing 2486 2487 2488 by ordinance annually. ((2.
+On a continuing three-year cycle, the executive shall assess market conditions and determine whether to make adjustments, if any, to pay ranges assigned to existing classifications.
+2486 2487 2488 2489 by ordinance annually. ((2.
+On a continuing three-year cycle, the executive shall assess market conditions and determine whether to make adjustments, if any, to pay ranges assigned to existing classifications.
+B.1.
 The director may reassign pay ranges to existing classifications.
-2490 2.
-When the director adjusts the pay range of a classification, the incumbent 2491 employee shall be placed at the same step in the new pay range as the employee was in the 2492 previous pay range.